Hiring Procedure/Background Investigation Procedure

 12. The Human Resources will send an employment letter to the new employee for their signature and formal acceptance of the offer.
 A final signed copy of the offer letter will be forwarded to HR.

-13. The Director or Department Chair will schedule an appointment with the new employee and the HR office within three days of the hire date to complete required paperwork and review benefits.
+13. The Director or Supervisor will schedule an appointment with the new employee and the HR office within three days of the hire date to complete required paperwork and review benefits.

 Hiring for Full Time Faculty Members